Non-Asymptotic Performance of Social Machine Learning Under Limited Data: The social machine learning (SML) strategy

-and $a_{\ell k}=0$ if $\ell\notin\mathcal{N}_k$, where $\mathcal{N}_k$ denotes the neighboring set of agent $k$ (see Fig. \ref{fig: sml architecture} for an illustration).
-We have the following assumption on the network topology. \begin{assump}[\textbf{Strongly-connected graph}] The underlying graph of the network is strongly-connected.
-That is, there exist paths with positive combination weights between any two distinct agents in both directions (these trajectories need not be the same), and at least one agent has a self-loop, i.e., $a_{mm}>0$ for some agent $m$ \cite{sayed2014adaptation}. \end{assump} Under this assumption and from the Perron-Frobenius theorem \cite{sayed2014adaptation,sayed2022inference}, we know that the combination matrix $A=[a_{\ell k}]$ is primitive and has a Perron eigenvector $\pi$ satisfying:
+for each $\gamma\in\Gamma$.
+The combination weights $a_{\ell k}$ that agent $k$ assigns to its neighbors $\ell$ satisfy: $\sum_{\ell=1}^K a_{\ell k}=1$, and $a_{\ell k}> 0$ for all $\ell\in \mathcal{N}_k$.
+In particular, it holds that $a_{\ell k}=0$ if $\ell\notin\mathcal{N}_k$, where $\mathcal{N}_k$ denotes the neighboring set of agent $k$ (see Fig. \ref{fig: sml architecture}).
+We introduce the following assumption on the network topology. \begin{assump}[\textbf{Strongly-connected graph}] The underlying graph of the network is strongly connected.
+That is, there exist paths with positive combination weights between any two distinct agents in both directions (these trajectories need not be the same), and at least one agent has a self-loop, i.e., $a_{mm}>0$ for some agent $m$ \cite{sayed2014adaptation}. \end{assump} Under this assumption and from the Perron-Frobenius theorem \cite{sayed2014adaptation,sayed2022inference}, we know that the $K\times K$ combination matrix $A=[a_{\ell k}]$ is primitive and has a Perron eigenvector $p$ satisfying:

-Furthermore, the second largest-magnitude eigenvalue of $A$ is strictly smaller than 1.
-The social learning rule \eqref{eq: SL-adaptation}--\eqref{eq: SL-combination} can be written in a compact form by introducing the log-belief ratio between labels $+1$ and $-1$, denoted by:
+Furthermore, the second largest-magnitude eigenvalue of $A$, denoted by $\sigma$, is strictly smaller than 1.
+To see how the individual likelihoods can be replaced by their ratio, we remark that the social learning rule \eqref{eq: SL-adaptation}--\eqref{eq: SL-combination} can be written in a compact form by introducing the log-belief and log-likelihood ratios between labels $+1$ and $-1$, denoted by:

-It is clear that $\lambdab_{k,i}$ represents the preference of agent $k$ for classification at time $i$: label $+1$ (or $-1$) will be selected if $\lambdab_{k,i}$ is positive (or negative).
-Combining \eqref{eq: SL-adaptation} and \eqref{eq: SL-combination}, the log-belief ratio satisfies the following iteration:
+It is clear that the sign of $\lambdab_{k,i}$ represents the preference of agent $k$ for classification at time $i$: label $+1$ (or $-1$) will be selected if $\lambdab_{k,i}$ is positive (or negative).
+Combining \eqref{eq: SL-adaptation} and \eqref{eq: SL-combination}, we find that $\lambdab_{k,i}$ evolves according to the recursion